How to Become a Samsung Mobile UI Themes Designer

 Senior Developer Evangelist

-NOTE: This article was updated on 23 December 2020
+NOTE: This article was updated on 20 January 2022 (submission dates)

 If you are interested in designing and selling UI themes for Samsung mobile devices, you must first pass a design evaluation.
 The design evaluation is where a team at Samsung reviews a set of three design mockups that you create: the screens of your UI theme concept.
 We call this your “Themes Studio Portfolio Submission”.

 Show us what the different screens and app icons look like, and if we like your skills, we’ll give you access to Themes Studio, our free software for building UI themes for Samsung Galaxy mobile devices.
 Your themes can then be sold globally on Galaxy Store.

 Designing The Mockup, Your Themes Studio Portfolio

 Using your favorite design program, create three different mockups of a Samsung UI theme.
 Each mockup must include the 6 required screens: Lock, Home, Messages, Dialer, Contacts, and Settings.
 If any of the 6 screens are not included in a mockup in your Themes Studio Portfolio, your application will be rejected.

 In addition to the 6 screens, each mockup must include re-designs of the 8 app icons.
 Do not use the default Samsung app icons.
 Doing so will cause your application to be rejected.

 Theme Studio Portfolio Starter Kit